 Are there too many lawyers in the Middle East?
 How do you stand out in the crowd?

-Jonathan Berry, Manager of the Legal Recruitment Practice at Robert Walters Middle East, shares his insight into the current legal job market in the Middle East and his advice for legal professionals looking to move to the region.
+Jonathan Berry, Associate Director of the Legal Recruitment Practice at Robert Walters Middle East, shares his insight into the current legal job market in the Middle East and his advice for legal professionals looking to move to the region.

 1. Is the Middle East a legal candidate or client driven market?